trevor-richardson/collision_anticipation/README.md

 ### Installing
 Change base_dir in config.ini to the absolute path of the current directory. <br/>
-Packages needed to run the code.
+Packages needed to run the code include the following:
 * numpy
 * scipy
 * python3